Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 3. Validating these segments will require constant experimentation.
 We are going to have to be willing and capable of experimenting on this data.
 4. Sales and Marketing leadership must support and remain involved with segmentation.

 Sometimes segmentation schemes can be too diffuse.
-For instance people-with-nipples.
+For instance people-with-necks.
 That covers a pretty large swath of humans.
 Other segmentation schemes can be irrelevant to the problem.
 If you are selling dog-food, women with red hair may not be a relevant segment.
 They can also be too diffuse and irrelevant.
 An example here might be people with brown eyes.

 Our basic *goal* is to find groups of fans and potential customers that differ in observable ways associated with how we communicate, their content preference, and marketing response.
 Generally, we are looking for an answer to the question: __Who is our consumer and what do they want?__.
 By understanding these differences, we hope to make better strategic marketing decisions regarding pricing, market positioning, sales and sponsorship opportunities, and brand development.
 The analysis has two components: